Nigeria vs Egypt predictions: AFCON 2022 betting tips, odds and free bet

 Odds are correct at the time of publication and are subject to change.

-Back our Nigeria vs Egypt prediction with bet365’s new customer offer
+Back our Nigeria vs Egypt prediction with Livescore Bet’s new customer offer

 Nigeria vs Egypt betting tips